differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-08-docker-macvlan.md

   - This will involve some kind of messing around with the router.
 Currently, adding host entries requires manual steps and restarting things.
   - I solved that already [for the K3s cluster]({% post_url 2021/2021-12-29-coredns %}), so I'm thinking that running CoreDNS inside a container on the NAS would work.
 I found a [docker plugin](https://github.com/kevinjqiu/coredns-dockerdiscovery) for it.
 If that doesn't work, I already wrote <https://github.com/rlipscombe/dockerns>.
 - TLS and certificates.
 I need to look at Let's Encrypt.
+- Actually installing Forgejo.
+This is just a prerequisite for SSH access.